At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 - Fully Multi-Coated: Several layers on all exterior glass surfaces.

-4. Objective Lens and Eyepiece
+4. Objective Lens Diameter and Eyepiece

-A fast-focus eyepiece lets you bring the reticle back instantly into focus when you’re in a hurry – critically important when it comes to small and fast-moving targets.
-This feature is found in most of the riflescopes in the list.
+A fast-focus eyepiece lets you instantly bring the reticle back into focus when you’re in a hurry — critically important for small and fast-moving targets.

 5. Appropriate Magnification

-More does not necessarily mean better when it comes to magnification.
-How much do you really need for your purpose?
-Choosing the best rifle scope magnification is highly dependent on the size of your target.
+Choosing the ideal rifle scope magnification is highly dependent on the size of your target.

 This should help you out: